Academic Resource Center

 Alumni House, 364 Boyer Avenue

 Whitman College alumni are an active, engaged group of loyal Whitman graduates who stay connected with each other and are willing to network and mentor Whitman students and alumni.
-You can find out more information by visiting the Student Engagement Center and asking about the Whtiman Connect, or contacting the Alumni Office at x5167.
+You can find out more information by visiting the Student Engagement Center and asking about Whitman Connect, the online alumni directory, or contacting the Alumni Office at x5167.
+Watch for career networking opportunities on campus throughout the year, and in major markets during winter break.
 All graduates of Whitman College are automatically members of the Alumni Association.
-Anyone who has attended Whitman for one year, and whose class has graduated, also can become a member by calling the Alumni Office and asking to be added.
-Once you graduate from Whitman, you will receive the Whitman Magazine, e-newsletters, and mailings about class reunions and alumni events in your area.
+Anyone who has attended Whitman for one term, and whose class has graduated, also can become a member by calling the Alumni Office and asking to be added.
+Once you graduate from Whitman, you will receive the Whitman Magazine, Whittie News (a monthly e-newsletter), mailings and emails about class reunions, career networking opportunities and alumni events in your area.

 Baker Ferguson Fitness Center, a 38,000-square-foot fitness center located on the corner of Main and Park streets, includes a competitive swimming pool to serve the Whitman varsity swim teams, as well as the kayaking, water polo, and recreational swimming needs of the college.
 It also has 10,000 square feet of fitness training equipment available to all students, faculty, staff, as well as varsity and club sport teams.
 Lockers and shower rooms are on the main floor.
 Sherwood Center includes two large gyms, three multipurpose (dance/aerobic) rooms, squash and racquetball courts, two class rooms, locker rooms, mens’ and womens’ saunas, and an indoor climbing facility with more than 7,000 square feet of climbing space.

 Bratton Tennis Center is an indoor tennis facility with four courts, locker room facilities and a viewing area.
-Four lighted outdoor tennis courts also are available near Ankeny Field.
+Six lighted outdoor tennis courts also are available in the center of campus near Ankeny Field.

-Whitman Athletic Fields host men’s and women’s soccer teams and offer space for club and intramural competitions.
-The complex includes a competition field, practice fields, and a softball field.
+Whitman Athletic Fields host men’s and women’s soccer teams and women's lacrosse teams and offers space for club and intramural competitions.
+The complex includes a competition field and 3 practice fields.

 Borleske Stadium is the practice and competition site for our baseball team.
 It includes a 1756-seat stadium and playing field.
 As a part of that complex, Martin Field is a Track and Field facility.
 Both facilities are owned in partnership between Whitman College, the City of Walla Walla and the Walla Walla School Board and is managed by the Borleske Association.